blissd/go-storj-solution/README.md

 Command line tools are in their own directories under `cmd/`, and libraries are under `pkg/`.

 ## Protocol
-Each client must talk to two entities.
+Each client must talk to two entities--the relay server and a peer client.
 A client first talks to a relay server to establish a transfer session, and then talks to its peer client to transfer the files.

-Messages are represented as variable size data frames prefixed by a single byte indicating the frame length.
+Messages are represented as variable size data frames prefixed by a single byte indicating the frame length, which makes messages self-describing and easy to read.
-As such the payload to a message frame can be at most 254 bytes, which is long enough to accommodate the session secret and the file name.
+The payload to a message can be at most 254 bytes, which is long enough to accommodate the session secret and the file name.

-Prefixing messages with their size makes them self-describing and easy to read.

 The initial message from a client to the relay server specifies the client type (sender or receiver), but subsequent messages don't specify any type.
 Instead, the type is inferred from the message ordering.